Evolution of Print Media

 Early Growth and Struggles of Print Media in India

-India had a tremendous expansion of print media in the 19th century.
+India’s print media expanded tremendously in the 19th century.
 During this time, the impact of newspapers such as “The Hindu” (formed in 1878) and “The Times of India” (started in 1838) began to take shape.
 These publications were crucial in shaping public opinion and establishing a spirit of nationalism.

 During the colonial era, the Indian press was also subject to censorship and repression, as many legislation and laws tried to restrict press freedom.
 For instance, the Vernacular Press Act of 1878 sought to regulate regional-language journals.
 Despite this, Indian journalists and publications persisted in their efforts to inform and inspire the masses.